 Other causes of a foot, ankle or leg rash include Lyme Disease, meningitis, lichen planus, chicken pox, shingles, and rheumatoid arthritis.

 If you are suffering from a foot rash, it is always a good idea to get it checked out by your doctor.
-They will examine the foot or leg rash and ask questions such as when it began, if you’ve been taking any medications, eaten something disagreeable, used any new products e.g. soaps, if there is any associated itching or scaling, if you’ve spent lots of time outdoors and how your general health is.
+They will examine the foot, leg or ankle rash and ask questions such as when it began, if you’ve been taking any medications, eaten something disagreeable, used any new products e.g. soaps, if there is any associated itching or scaling, if you’ve spent lots of time outdoors and how your general health is.

 "Thank you so much!
 Your website is a